HELVE/CREATIVEDECK/README.md

 "Określ na jakim etapie jest Twój projekt kreatywny i zaplanuj jego dalszy rozwój dzięki pomocnemu zestawowi kart Creative Deck.
 Definiuj, planuj, rozwijaj!"

+Post: Want to be more productive and effective while being at your creative best?
+We'll let you know how Creative Deck can give you exactly that and more as soon as we launch on Product Hunt.
+Stay shufflin' Creators!

 "Creative Tool for Professionals and Beginners"?

 https://docs.google.com/spreadsheet/ccc?key=0An8tKnHTYKnOdG82MDV4SHI5VUJuRUVmTTExbkxlUUE#gid=0